trtworld/resize-on-the-fly/readme.md

 Payload: `{"key": "image.jpg", "w": 100, "h":100, "x": 15, "y": 20}`

-In response you will get cropped image link.
+In response you will get your cropped image link.

 `{"url": "http://s3-{your_region}.amazonaws.com/{your_bucket}/image_1512560021767.jpg"}`